DR LIZ MURRAY BCA(h)

 Hysterectomy, surgical menopause

-Liz's personal attitude toward not letting her health conditions stop her from living (not just surviving) has led her to sharing this message with brands, projects and engagements.
-Including Cool Crutches & Scamp & Dude.
+Dr Liz's personal attitude toward not letting her health conditions stop her from living (not just surviving) has led her to sharing this message with brands, projects and engagements.
+Including Cool Crutches, Scamp & Dude and Daler-Rowney.

 Dr Liz founded the charity Mortal And Strong after realising there was an inequality in support for people facing rarer health conditions.
-Liz believes that everyone has the right to equal support whatever the health condition.
+Liz believes that everyone has the right to equal support whatever the health condition; striving for health equity is at the core of the charity's mission and something Liz regularly speaks publicly about.

-Inspired by her own recovery of facing her mortality, and utilising her experience as an award winning artist - Liz founded the international health campaign Scars of Gold.
+Inspired by her own recovery of facing her mortality, and utilising her experience as an award winning artist - Liz founded the national health campaign Scars of Gold which attracted international following.
 Co-directing the campaign which captured the voices of 100 women facing their mortality - the campaign exhibited in London 2025.

 Liz is the podcast presenter for the Mortal And Strong podcast.
 Interviewing people sharing their experiences of facing their mortality at a young age.
 Liz uses her own experiences as a patient, along with medical insights as a doctor to guide patients to share their story of life changing or incurable health conditions.

-Liz shares her experiences a patient with direct experience of multiple women's health problems to not only raise awareness, but engage in discussions for actioning real change at a higher level.
+Dr Liz shares her experiences a patient with direct experience of multiple women's health problems to not only raise awareness, but engage in discussions for actioning real change at a higher level.
+Her unique perspective as both medical doctor and patient with lived experience uniquely positions her to bridge the gap between medical and patient.

 Alongside being a doctor, Liz won multiple awards for using art to address health inequalities.
 Liz's extensive portfolio can be found on her artist website.
 Liz also works as a medical illustrator.